If you are having trouble connecting to your 123 Robot using a VEXcode 123 app, there are several steps you can take to solve the problem.

 Ensure that the 123 Robot is charged.
 The indicator light will pulse red to indicate that the 123 has a low battery.

-For more information on checking the battery level of the 123 Robot using the indicator light, view this Knowledge Base article.
+For more information on checking the battery level of the 123 Robot using the indicator light, view this VEX Library article.

 Ensure the 123 Robot is not currently in update mode.
 A 123 Robot will flash colors and play sounds when it is updating.
 See the animation to view the flashing colors and hear the sounds.